Unemployment benefits and unemployment Updated

 Benefit levels

-Most countries base benefit levels on past earnings or on a national earnings index, but the levels vary dramatically across countries.
-The most common measure of benefit level is the replacement rate, which is the ratio of benefits received to the individual’s earnings on the terminated job for which unemployment benefits are being claimed.
-The replacement rate in 21 developed economies in 2005 varied from 41% in Greece to 80% in Portugal, or twice as high (Figure 2).
+Most countries base benefit levels for UI on the level of past earnings or on a national earnings index, but the levels vary dramatically across countries.
+UA programs for those not previously receiving UI usually pay, instead, a fixed, flat benefit amount.
+The most common measure of the benefit level is the replacement rate, which is the ratio of benefits received to the individual’s earnings on the terminated job for which unemployment benefits are being claimed, or else just the ratio of income after becoming unemployed to income before becoming unemployed.
+The replacement rate in 34 developed economies in 2018-2022 varied from 39% in Australia to 92% in Lithuania, or twice as high (Figure 2).
 In a majority of countries replacement rates were 60% or higher.
+The replacement rate is usually somewhat higher, the lower the level of pre-unemployment earnings.
+Many countries allow some part-time work while receiving benefits.

 Benefit duration

 The maximum duration of benefits also varies widely.
-Some countries have no limit (such as Australia, Belgium, and New Zealand), and some have a limit of one year or more (such as Denmark, Finland, France, and the Netherlands).
-But more countries have limits of a half year or less (such as the UK and the US).
-Many countries differentiate the duration of benefits for workers of different types, such as by residential location, earnings history, and age.
+With rare exceptions, UI maximum durations range from 3 months to 30 months, with most in the 12-to-24 months range (but a few, such as the UK and US, with durations of 5 or 6 months).
+However, maximum durations for UA programs often have no limit (such as Australia and New Zealand) Many countries differentiate the duration of benefits for workers of different types, such as by residential location, earnings history, and age.
 For example, in Germany limits vary by age, ranging from 6 to 24 months, with older workers eligible for longer periods.

-Canada, Poland, and the US are unique in changing the maximum duration of benefits over the business cycle.
+Canada, France, Poland, and the US are unique in changing the maximum duration of benefits over the business cycle.
 Canada sets a higher maximum length when the regional unemployment rate is higher, while Poland increases the maximum length when the local unemployment rate exceeds the national average.
+France shortens the maximum duration if the unemployment rate falls below a fixed threshold.
 The US has both a trigger system that raises the maximum length in a state when the state unemployment rate reaches a certain level, and national legislative authority to raise the maximum length in all states when the national unemployment rate is high.

 Effects on consumption

-The aim of all unemployment benefit schemes is to make up some fraction of the lost income for unemployed workers and thereby allow them to maintain their consumption at a reasonable level despite the loss of wages.
+The aim of all unemployment insurance schemes is to make up some fraction of the lost income for unemployed workers and thereby allow them to maintain their consumption at a reasonable level despite the loss of wages.
+In this respect, the programs are similar to all insurance programs—they insure the worker against a loss, in this case loss of a job (see The economic functions of insurance).
+Like many insurance programs, unemployment benefit programs do not seek to fully restore past earnings but only a fraction of it, given the presence of undesirable side effects discussed below.

 Although it might seem obvious that unemployment benefits would raise consumption, the amount by which it does so depends on several factors.
 One is the amount of savings a person has accumulated before becoming unemployed.
 Most households in developed economies have at least some savings and have built up assets for a “rainy day.”
-However, the amount of savings is typically small, and very low-income families often have no savings at all.
+However, the amount of savings is typically small, and very low-income families often have no savings at all, usually because the pressing demands for immediate consumption are so high.
 But for people who have accumulated savings, consumption levels may remain fairly high even in the absence of unemployment benefits.
+On the other hand, however, those with substantial rainy-day savings might reduce their savings to some extent if they know that they will receive benefits after a job loss.

-Some people who are unemployed use a portion of their unemployment benefits to reduce their debt rather than spending it all.
-And some people who are unemployed have access to other sources of income.
-In many countries means-tested transfer programs provide income support to low-income households, for example.
+Some people who are unemployed have access to other sources of income.
+In many countries, means-tested transfer programs provide income support to low-income households, for example.
 To the extent that these income support programs already allow unemployed workers to maintain their previous consumption levels, the extra effect of unemployment benefits could be small.
 And in many households when a member loses a job, other working members can help maintain household consumption levels even without unemployment benefit payments.

-However, even with all these ways of maintaining some consumption after losing a job, the evidence indicates that unemployment benefit programs increase consumption considerably [2], [3].
+However, even with all these ways of maintaining some consumption after losing a job, the evidence indicates that unemployment benefit programs increase consumption considerably relative to what it would be in the absence of benefits [2], [3].
 There is evidence, for example, that a 10% increase in the unemployment benefit replacement rate reduces the drop in consumption among unemployed workers by 2.65% and that people who do not receive unemployment benefits have to reduce their consumption by more than 22%.
-Replacement rates at or above 84%—the case in a small fraction of countries—allow households to maintain consumption levels at their pre-unemployment levels while using savings to supplement the unemployment benefit payments.
-Replacement rates around 60%, much more common, enable people to maintain most of their previous consumption.
+Replacement rates at or above 84% — which is the case only in a small fraction of countries — allow households to maintain consumption levels at their pre-unemployment levels while using savings to supplement the unemployment benefit payments.
+Replacement rates around 60%, which are much more common, enable people to maintain most of their previous consumption.
 A study found that the positive effects on consumption are much larger among recipients of unemployment benefits who have no assets and no employed spouse [2].
 This is consistent with the assumption that whether people are able to maintain consumption even without unemployment benefit payments depends on whether the household has accumulated savings and whether there are other sources of household income.

 These positive effects on consumption are particularly helpful to the economy during economic downturns.
 During times of high unemployment, workers’ incomes fall and so does their spending.
 That reduction in spending reduces aggregate demand for goods, leading businesses to reduce production, output, and employment, which further depresses spending and then production again.
 Unemployment benefit programs work against this downward spiral by stabilizing the incomes of the unemployed and reducing any drops in spending.
 The net effect, therefore, is to reduce the fall in gross domestic product and to mitigate the effects of a downturn.
 Unemployment benefit programs are called “automatic stabilizers” in an economy: when the economy is doing well, they do not pay many benefits and so do not increase spending, but when the economy is doing poorly, they automatically increase spending, which is precisely what the economy needs at that point in the business cycle.